awsdocs/amazon-redshift-management-guide/doc_source/query-editor-schedule-query.md

   ```

   For more information about how to create an IAM role for EventBridge events, see [Permissions required to use the Amazon EventBridge scheduler](redshift-iam-access-control-identity-based.md#iam-permission-eventbridge-scheduler)\.
-+ Attach the `AmazonRedshiftDataFullAccess` AWS\-managed policy to the IAM role\.
++ Attach the `AmazonRedshiftDataFullAccess` AWS managed policy to the IAM role\.
-+ To allow IAM users to view schedule history, edit the IAM role to add the `sts:AssumeRole` permission\.
++ To allow users to view schedule history, edit the IAM role to add the `sts:AssumeRole` permission\.

 The following is an example of a trust policy in an IAM role\.